GhostForceZA/Programming_282_Project/README.md

-This is the README file for contributors of the PRG282 Project
+#This is the README file for contributors of the PRG282 Project

-Team consisting of:
+##Team consisting of:

-Adam Kaminski
+-Adam Kaminski
-Gustav Du Plessis
+-Gustav Du Plessis
-Francois Greeff
+-Francois Greeff
-Jarod Kolbe
+-Jarod Kolbe